ga-wdi-boston/php/README.md

 echo $arr['key1'];
 ```

-## Lab: Revamp FizzBuzz
+## Lab: FizzBuzz

-In [lib/list_and_dict_buzz.rb](lib/list_and_dict_buzz.rb), build a more robust
+In [lib/fizzbuzz.php](lib/fizzbuzz.php), build FizzBuzz from scratch.
+Create an
-FizzBuzz from scratch.
-Create a dictionary containing keys `fizz`, `buzz`,
+array containing keys `fizz`, `buzz`,`fizzbuzz`, and `other`, each with arrays
-`fizzbuzz`, and `other`, each with lists as values.
-As you iterate through all
+as values.
+As you iterate through all the numbers from 1 to `$maxNum`, push
-the numbers from 1 to max_num, add each number to one of the lists mentioned
+each number into one of the lists mentioned above;

-above; numbers divisible by 3 only should go into the `fizz` list, numbers
+Numbers divisible by 3 only should go into the `fizz` array, numbers
-divisible by 5 only should go into the `buzz` list, numbers divisible by both
+divisible by 5 only should go into the `buzz` array, numbers divisible by both
-should go into the `fizzbuzz` list, and numbers divisible by neither should go
+should go into the `fizzbuzz` array, and numbers divisible by neither should go
-into the "other" list.
+into the "other" array.
 Finally, once you're done, print the resulting
-dictionary to check that your code works properly.
+array to check that your code runs properly.

 ## Additional Resources